wp-plugins/shashin/readme.txt

 * The [srandom] and [snewest] tags now let you specify multiple albums
 * Uninstall option

-Please see <a href="http://www.toppa.com/2009/shashin-23-beta-is-here/">this post about the previous Shashin 2.3 beta for a full description of the new features</a>.

 == Installation ==

 **Installation Instructions**